 We love animals and especially our dogs.
 We have quite a few.
 They are all known to be very gentle even if they bark when they first meet new people.
 If they bother you in any way, we have a kennel and we will keep them away.
 Please just let us know.
 It doesn’t bother us or the dogs to give them a temporary shutdown.
 Your human-friendly, farm animal-friendly and a dog-friendly dog is also welcome here.
 Just let us know if you will be bringing one so we can keep everyone happy on arrival.

 Here are some good links to nearby hikes.
 We also have access in the back of our ranch to Nordoff Peak which provides incredible views of the ocean and town.
-You can choose to go straight up the fire break or a slower trail that zig zags to the top.
-A great way to hike Nordoff is to start at the Rose Valley campground (we can drop you off there) and travel the trail until you get to the fire break that leads you back to the ranch and come back home to Rancho Grande.
+You can choose to go straight up the fire break or a slower trail that zig zags to the top called the Howard Creek trail.

 Rose Valley Falls: